- Start

 The annual budget, adopted by the City Council, is the ultimate governing document for all the City’s operations.
 Completing policy documents establish and clarify how the City’s operations should operate and how they should be run.

-Most of these, including the finance policy mentioned below, are available in Swedish only.
+Most of these, including the finance policy mentioned, are available in Swedish only.

 The goals of the City’s financial activities, which are set out in the finance policy, are to